Kevin Mitchell (boxer): Moving up to lightweight

-In 2009, Mitchell began his campaign at lightweight with the aim of winning a world title.
-Wins over Lanquaye Wilson on 22 May (third-round TKO) and Ruddy Encarnacion on 18 July (eighth-round TKO) served as a prelude to what would be one of Mitchell's most acclaimed performances to date, against Breidis Prescott on 5 December.
-Prescott, notorious for his punching power and shocking knockout of Amir Khan in 2008, had virtually no answer for Mitchell's skilful use of range, movement and accurate punches.
-At the end of the twelve-round distance, the judges scored the fight as a wide unanimous decision for Mitchell, handing him his 31st consecutive professional victory and the WBO Inter-Continental lightweight title.
+In 2009, Mitchell began his campaign at lightweight.
+He won over Lanquaye Wilson on 22 May (third-round TKO) and Ruddy Encarnacion on 18 July (eighth-round TKO).
+One of Mitchell's most acclaimed matches to date was his win against Breidis Prescott on 5 December.
+Prescott was famous for his punching power and knockout of Amir Khan in 2008.
+At the end of the twelve-round, the judges scored the fight as a wide unanimous decision for Mitchell, handing him his 31st consecutive professional victory and the WBO Inter-Continental lightweight title.